s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 }
 ```

-> A common convention in Silverstripe is, to name `$has_many`, `$many_many` and `$belongs_many_many` relations in plural.
+> A common convention in Silverstripe CMS is, to name `$has_many`, `$many_many` and `$belongs_many_many` relations in plural.
 This ensures that the code is more readable.
 The relation holding all tags is named "Tags" and the corresponding DataObject is named in singular "Tag", as each object only holds one specific tag.

 The code above will create a mapping table called "BlogPost_Tags", the combined name of the m and the n side of the m:n relation.
 It holds an ID (for convenience) and both foreign keys for BlogPosts and Tags: